islathan/Recipe_Finder/README.md

 # Recipe Finder

+Created for Assignment 2 in the Javascript-Lecture at HAMK.
 Recipe Finder is a simple web application that allows users to search for recipes using the [TheMealDB API](https://www.themealdb.com/).
 Users can view recipe details and mark their favorite meals for quick access.

 ## Features